Jaswal1p/Recepie-Budget/README.md

 # Budget Application
 This web application tracks user's budget via user updates of purchases.
-This applicationo incorperates Materialize and Web APIs.
+This application incorperates Materialize and Web APIs.

 ## USER STORY
 AS A person who has a limited amount of spendings available